“We want to be at the top of our industry. When people think of our market, we need to be the first brand they think of. How do we do that?”

 On the flip side, there are also people on Fiverr,

 plagiarizing speed-writing content for a quick payday.
 If you’re combing through freelancers, be sure to request a writing sample.
 Run it through a plagiarism scanner like Grammarly or Quetext to be safe.
 While you’re at it, you’ll also want to check for duplicate content in order to protect your SEO.
-You can find tools for that here.
+Find free duplicate-checker tools that you can start using!

 Sometimes you need to spend money to make money – everyone knows that.
 Dip your toe in the pool and hire a freelance writer to produce three pieces of content.
 Plug those into your marketing engine and see what happens.
 Consider it an investment.